This document applies only to full-time employees, not to part-time employees.

 Mileage, Tolls and Parking

-Employees receive mileage reimbursement if they travel to a customer site in their own vehicle.
+Employees receive mileage reimbursement if they ae asked to travel to a customer site or other location in their own vehicle.
 The amount of mileage reimbursed is based on the round-trip distance between the Company's main office and the location of the customer site.
 The rate per mile is 62.5 cents per mile as of September 1st, 2022.

 Employees will be reimbursed for all tolls while travelling to and from the customer site.
 Alternatively, employee may be provided with a